Advising System during Advanced Integration Level

 Medical Student Performance Evaluation (MSPE)

 Residency program directors and their selection committees require information about the accomplishments and performances during medical school of candidates for their training programs.
 This information is transmitted through the Medical Student Performance Evaluation (MSPE).
 The MSPE is not a letter of recommendation; it is a summative evaluation of a student’s academic and clinical work during medical school.
-The document is typically written by the Associate/Assistant Dean for Students; however, if a student feels that there is a conflict of interest, the student can request an alternate author with no such conflicts to write the student’s MSPE.
+The document is typically written by the Associate/Assistant Dean for Students; however, if a student feels that there is a conflict of interest, the student can request an alternate author with no such conflicts to write the MSPE.

 Residency Match and SOAP

-The National Resident Matching Program (NRMP), or main match, places applicants for postgraduate medical training into residency programs at teaching hospitals throughout the United States.
-The Supplemental Offer and Acceptance Program (SOAP) provides a process for students who did not match to apply to, receive, and accept positions in programs that did not fill in the algorithm phase of the main residency match.
+The Supplemental Offer and Acceptance Program (SOAP) provides a process for students who did not match to apply to, offer, and accept positions in programs that did not fill in the algorithm phase of the main match.
 The Office of Medical Education supports students throughout the matching process.

 Applicability of the Policy